hmcts/sscs-tribunals-case-api/README.md

    #Example
    TASK_NAME=MigrateCasesTask ./gradlew bootRun
    ```
-- You can run a cron task in preview by adding `pr-labels:job` label on the PR in Github.
-Configure any additional configuration needed in [values.job.preview.template.yaml](charts/sscs-tribunals-api/values.job.preview.template.yaml)
+- You can run a cron task in preview by adding `pr-labels:job` label on the PR in Github.Configure any additional configuration needed in [values.job.preview.template.yaml](charts/sscs-tribunals-api/values.job.preview.template.yaml)
 - Refer to [this sample](https://github.com/hmcts/cnp-flux-config/tree/8a819d0f5d1d35f5d8c1e8610d8662419f0a0d1b/apps/sscs/sscs-cron) for setting up cron task in flux.

 ## Gotchas